nomad-coe/nomad-parser-cp2k/README.md

     ```shell
     python -m cp2kparser
     ```

----
-## Structure
+# Structure
 Currently the python package is divided into three subpackages:
  - Engines: Classes for parsing different type of files
  - Generics: Generic utility classes and base classes
  - Implementation: The classes that actually define the parser functionality.

----
-## Reusable components and ideas for other parsers
+# Reusable components and ideas for other parsers

 Some components and ideas could be reused in other parsers as well.
-If you find any of the following ideas useful in you parser, you are welcome to do reuse them.
+If you find any of the following ideas useful in you parser, you are welcome to reuse them.

-### Engines
+## Engines
 Basically all the "engines", that is the modules that parse certain type of files, are reusable as is in other parsers.
 They could be put into a common repository where other developers can improve and extend them.
 One should also